mjordan/test_rest_server/README.md

 ```php
 $this->server = new TestRestServer('/testing/foo', 201, array('Content-Type: text/plain'), 'Is this thing on?');
 ```
 After you instantiate your server, you start it (using the `start()` method).
-At this point, HTTP clients then hit the server, which responds with the values you passed it.
+At this point, HTTP clients can hit the server, which will respond with the values you passed it.

 ### A basic example using PHPUnit